Table of Contents

 E. Multi-day use capability:

-I often established a base city on multi-month travels and then made multi-OVN (overnight) trips to outlying sites.
+I often established a base city on multi-month travels and then made multi-OVN (overnight) trips to outlying town's & sites,

 ... with just my daypack